luisdiogo2071317/azure-docs.pt-pt/articles/virtual-machines/linux/classic/diagnostic-extension-v2.md

         "storageAccountKey" : "the key of the account" }

 Passo 2.
-Executar  **extensão da vm do azure definir vm_name LinuxDiagnostic Microsoft.OSTCExtensions 2.* – o caminho de configuração privada PrivateConfig.json**.
+Executar **vm_name LinuxDiagnostic Microsoft.OSTCExtensions 2 definir a extensão da vm do azure.* --private-config-path PrivateConfig.json**.

 ### <a name="scenario-2-customize-the-performance-monitor-metrics"></a>Cenário 2.
 Personalizar as métricas de monitor de desempenho